 You will learn about Automaton Theories and how they operate.
-The Automaton which is a self-propelled device that satisfies every conditions of Automata Theory.
+The Automaton is a self-propelled device that satisfies every condition of the Automata Theory.

 You will understand how the schematic of a Finite state machine is being obtained from a table of languages or strings and how possible it will be for the schematic to change its state if an input defined within the schematic is made.

-You will understand DFA also known as the Deterministic Finite Automaton and non DFA.
-The languages and grammars, how to write string of codes that serve as algorithms for the automatic computational process of a machine.
+You will understand DFA also known as the Deterministic Finite Automaton and non-DFA.
+The languages and grammar, how to write a string of codes that serve as algorithms for the automatic computational process of a machine.

 Semi Infinite Tape,

 You will also understand the Fundamentals of Automata Theory and a lot more.